erwin1234777/leviathan/README.md

 - The Channel ID(which is used for whitelist and ONLY added when you do n.add)
 - Emotes that you post in chat
 - Amount of times you used the commands (analytics)
+- The guild ID for moderation log purposes to prevent api abuse(constantly kicking/adding bot)

 Remove permission Administrator if you wish, or leave it as is.
 Administrator is NOT required, though you wont have any permission problems with the bot